 Parts of our business trade only with other members of the Group.
 Beyond that the majority of our suppliers are based in the UK and are either small or medium sized enterprises in the agricultural sector or multinational companies with extensive governance structures, which companies operate widely across the European Union under its regulatory regime.
-The sector is highly regulated with famers seeking grants from the European Union which require the provision of extensive information and they also seek registration with organisations such as Red Tractor Farm Assurance.
+The sector is highly regulated with famers receiving grants from the Rural Payments Agency, an executive agency of DEFRA which require the provision of extensive information and they also seek registration with organisations such as Red Tractor Farm Assurance.

 Adherence to our values

 We have zero tolerance to slavery and human trafficking.
 As identified we consider the Group’s business is at low risk of exposure to slavery and human trafficking in our supply chain.

 However, in any areas where we consider there is a greater risk of such exposure we aim to ensure all those in our supply chain and contractors comply with our values.
 In circumstances where we perceive a risk matter will be referred to the relevant departmental manager in conjunction with the Group Legal Counsel who will consider the steps necessary to prevent Bartholomews being exposed to or assisting in Modern Slavery or Human Trafficking.